DigitalGdn/Knowbot/README.md

 - Numbers are written directly (e.g., `400`).
 - Arrays (lists) are in square brackets [] (e.g., `['/contact', '/about']`).

-### Important for Rookies:
+#### Important for Rookies:

 - The url option is required.
 You'll get this from MHF.
 - If you don't specify an optional setting, Knowbot will use its default value (see the "Default" column in the table).
 - JavaScript is case-sensitive! `buttonTextColor` (correct) is different from `buttontextcolor` (incorrect).
 - Make sure your CDN links for knowbot.css and knowbot.js are correct.

+## Adding buttons to launch Knowbot

+You can use one or both of the following methods.

-## Floating button
+### 1. Floating button (automatic/default)

-An 'Ask Me' button is displayed in the bottom right of the screen by default.

-You can customise or disable this.
-Please see the [configuration options](#configuration-options).
+An 'Ask Me' floating button is displayed in the bottom right of the screen by default.
+[Configuration options](#configuration-options) let you easily customise or disable this.

-## Custom button/link
+### 2. Button/link (custom)

 You can add your own link or button to your website header or page content.